 OGNZL intends to commence an individual assessment of seepage drain quantity and quality which, when complete, will determine whether approval should be sought to direct discharge any seepage flows.
 In some cases, generally around TSF2, some of the pipework discharges to manholes at elevations that are too low to gravity feed them into adjacent surface water collection systems.
-OGNZL is keen to apply some thinking to this as part of its planning for closure.
+OGNZL will consider this as part of its planning for closure.

-2.2.6 Summary
+2.2.5 Summary